Our Commitment to Privacy

 - our third party suppliers, service providers and other agents or advisers, including anyone providing a service to us or our funds or acting as our agent (which may include distributors, depositaries, investment managers, administrators or companies within their groups of companies);

-- any revenue service or tax authority including to HMRC, if obliged to do so under any applicable legal or regulatory requirements;
+- any revenue service or tax authority including to HMRC, the Revenue Commissioners (in Ireland) and Luxembourg tax authorities, if obliged to do so under any applicable legal or regulatory requirements;

 - credit reference agencies in order to perform credit and identity checks.
 To do this, we will supply your personal information to the credit reference agencies and they will give us information about you and they may record that a search has been made and the results of such search (including the information that we provide).
 We may continue to exchange information about you with credit reference agencies while you have a relationship with us.
 The credit reference agencies may in turn share your personal information with other organisations;